qwiklabs-04/horizon-sdv/docs/workloads/android/builds/aaos_builder.md

 ### Cuttlefish and CTS

 -   Some releases of Android have issues with launching cuttlefish virtual devices.
-    `android-14.0.0_r30` is a more reliable release.
--   If using later releases than `android-14.0.0_r30`, consider tailoring the CTS Execution resources to suit those of the version under test.
-The number of instances, CPUs and Memory defaults are set up as default for `android-14.0.0_r30`.
+-   Consider tailoring the CTS Execution resources to suit those of the version under test.

 ### RPi Targets